-- 1. Press <Clear> to clear the programmer. - 2.
-Select the fixtures for which you want to store palette values. - 3.
-Using the attribute buttons and wheels, set the attributes you want in the palette entry.
-You can store any or all attributes of a fixture in each palette entry. - 4.
-Press <Record> then <Palette> (or <Palette> then [Record Palette]) - 5.
+- 1. Press <Clear> to clear the programmer - 2.
+Select the fixtures for which you want to store palette values

+3. Using the attribute buttons and wheels, set the attributes you want in the palette entry You can store any or all attributes of a fixture in each palette entry

+- 4. Press <Record> then <Palette> (or <Palette> then [Record Palette])

+Using Quick Record (Section 3.13) you can skip this step and the palette mask is set automatically to match the window. - 5.
 If you wish, set the palette mask this sets which attributes will be recorded in the palette.
 Select attributes using the Attribute Bank buttons anything lit up will be saved.
 [Set Mask] and [Record by] softkeys also control the Mask (see below). - 6.
 Touch a button in one of the palette windows to store the palette (if you touch a used button you will be given further options).
-Or enter a palette number and press [Store]. - Using Quick Record (Section 3.5.1) you can skip steps 4 and 5 just double tap a blank palette button and the palette will be stored with the palette mask set automatically to match the window Positions only includes P, Colours only C and Beams includes IGBES.

-If you want to record to a physical button, press <Record> then <Palette>.
+Or enter a palette number and press [Store] - If you want to record to a physical button, press <Record> then <Palette>.
 All buttons where you can store the palette will then flash, press one to store.

 - The console will automatically set the palette as Global, Shared or Normal (by checking if the values to be stored are the same across all fixtures of the same type).
 You can override the setting by pressing [softkey C].
 See below for more details of how this automatic choice works. - [Set Mask] allows you to specify which attribute groups will be included in the palette.
-You can also use the Attribute Bank buttons by the wheels to set the mask.
+You can also use the grey Attribute Bank buttons on the right hand edge of the console to set the mask.

 An attribute group is included when the softkey is inverted (like the Colour group in the picture) and when the LED is lit on the Attribute Bank button.
-The mask can only be set if you use the <Record> button to record the palette, if you use Quick Record then it is set automatically (see above).
+If you use Quick Record (Section 3.13) the mask is automatically set by the workspace window you save the palette in Positions only includes P, Colours only C and Beams includes IGBES.
+If you use the <Record> button then you need to set the mask manually.

-• Press the <Attribute Options> (or <Options> on newer consoles) button to toggle all mask groups between Include and Exclude.
+Press the <Attribute Options> (or <Options> on newer consoles) button to toggle each mask group between Include and Exclude.